 Prior to joining PLG, she founded Hawley Legal Resources, LLC, where she practiced for eight years.
 She most recently served as General Counsel for HealthVenture, a seed-stage venture capital firm targeting digital health solutions.
 She previously served as interim General Counsel at the Multiple Myeloma Research Foundation, where she handled multiparty clinical trial agreement negotiations, grant administration, and directing outside counsel in litigation matters.
 Elana also worked at Michaud-Kinney Group LLC, a boutique intellectual property law firm handling patent & trademark prosecution and litigation.

-Attorney Bertram is an Adjunct Assistant Professor for the University of Maryland Global Campus Graduate School and for Central Michigan University.
+Attorney Bertram is an Adjunct Assistant Professor for Hawai’I Pacific University College of Business, the University of Maryland Global Campus Graduate School, and for the University of New Haven School of Health Sciences.
 She is also a co-founder of Oki Nexus, Inc., a charitable organization bringing English-language learning and job skills training to low-income communities in Okinawa, Japan.
 Her past community service includes Vice-Chairman of the Town of Newtown Economic Development Commission from 2011-16 and sat on the State of Connecticut Department of Energy & Environmental Protection Conservation Advisory Council.
 She also served as a Corporator for Newtown Savings Bank for over two years.

 In addition to providing legal and consulting services for private clients, Attorney Bertram speaks to groups of professionals and service-providers about intellectual property principles in order to help them maximize the value they offer their clients.

 She lives in Kailua, HI, with her husband and two children.